-It’s no hidden fact that filing a compensation claim after a truck accident can be a tedious matter.
+It’s no hidden fact that filing a compensation claim after a truck accident can be a tedious matter, and that people commonly make mistakes after trucking accidents.
 There are a lot of legalities to go through and several common pitfalls that you should avoid.
 To help you avoid these, here is a list of some of the common mistakes that people make when filing a claim against an insurance company:

 If you don’t seek medical attention following a truck accident, the insurance company may consider this a loophole and a discrepancy in your claim regarding the cause and severity of your injuries.
 Remember, you can only strengthen your claim when you seek medical attention.
 Not to mention, regardless of insurance, your health must always come first.

 Not Getting an Official Police Report

 Following the accident, not calling the police right away can lead to disputes about whether the accident occurred or caused the injuries of the victim.
 Additionally, without an official police report, you risk losing helpful information, such as investigation notes and the cause of the crash.

 Failure to get the contact information from the negligent truck driver is a big no-no. It may also be impossible to get it from witnesses.
 Make sure to obtain the contact information of the other driver or you might never be able to contact him or her again.